 Fure's cabin, a beautifully constructed one-room house on Naknek Lake's Bay of Islands, is a public use cabin.
 Now a refuge for kayakers, canoers, and hikers, the cabin was once the home of trapper, miner, and famed Naknek local Roy Fure.

-The Bay of Islands cabin was built in 1926, a labor of love.
+The Bay of Islands cabin was built in 1926.
 The roof, walls, and floor are made of hand-hewn spruce logs with dovetail notching reminscent of European craftsmanship.
 In 1931, the land on which the cabin stands was incorporated into the expanded Katmai National Monument.

 Because he never became a U.S. citizen, Fure was not eligible for a homestead claim and was "trespassing" on Park land.
 In 1940, Fure was arrested for game violations and told to leave the Bay of Islands cabin.
 He and Fanny built a new cabin outside the Monument on American Creek, but continued to use the Bay of Islands cabin.
 Fure periodically stayed in the cabin until the 1950s.
 He died in 1962 in Portland, Oregon.

 Fure's cabin was listed on the National Register of Historic Places in 1976.
 In the late 1980s, NPS maintenance staff restored the cabin.

 Fure’s Cabin, in Bay of Islands on Naknek Lake, is $45 per night June 1 through September 17 and $22.50 per night outside of peak season.
 Guests at Fure’s cabin are limited to no more than four consecutive nights and seven nights per calendar year.
 Group size is limited to six.
 Discount passes are not valid for Fure’s Cabin reservations.